wavemaker/docs/learn/app-development/dev-integration/chrome-developer-tool.md

 ---
 ---

 **WaveMaker Devtool** is a Google Chrome extension, an addition to the existing Google Chrome developer tools that allow you to debug and monitor WaveMaker applications in preview mode.
 Accessible via the **Inspect** option.
+WaveMaker Devtool supports WaveMaker v11 and later.

 ## Prerequisites